jo12no/lightrail-sydney-alerts/README.md

 <sup>_* Images obfuscated for privacy._</sup>

 ## Description
-The script operates as a monitoring tool for Sydney Lightrail line alerts by interacting with the Transport for New South Wales (TNSW) API.
+The script operates as a monitoring tool for Sydney Lightrail line alerts by interacting with the Transport for New South Wales (TfNSW) API.
 It performs several key functions:

-Data Fetching: It retrieves alert data from the TNSW API specifically for the Sydney Lightrail lines.
+Data Fetching: It retrieves alert data from the TfNSW API specifically for the Sydney Lightrail lines.

 Alert Processing: The script processes the fetched alert data to extract and format relevant information like the alert's ID, URL, title, description, and start/end dates.
 It also checks if the L1 line is impacted.
 This is saved to BigQuery as an `alert`.